 By 2020, the U.S. will face a physician shortage of 91,500 that will increase to 130,600 across all specialties by 2025, according to the Association of American Medical Colleges (AAMC) Center for Workforce Studies.
 An acute physician shortage will have a profound impact on health care access, quality and costs, especially for Americans who are already underserved.
 With an average medical school graduate indebtedness of $176,348, debt plays a major role in career decisions and impacts the supply of our nation’s physicians.

-Student Debt Congressional Issue Brief: This handout describes the problem of medical student debt and how it can be addressed.
+Student Debt Congressional Issue Brief (PDF): This handout describes the problem of medical student debt and how it can be addressed.

 Policies adopted by the MSS Assembly provide a framework for the priorities and activities of the section.
 MSS policies are distinct from the official policies of the American Medical Association, which are set by the AMA House of Delegates.